barabo/fhir-to-omop-demo/demo/translate/README.md

 ...
 ```

+Despite the wording for the `visit_occurrence` OMOPCDM table:

+> This table contains Events where Persons engage with the healthcare system for a duration of time.
+They are often also called “Encounters”.

+If you keep reading their documentation, you will see this:

+> Populate this [...] based on the kind of visit that took place for the person.
+For example this could be "Inpatient Visit", "Outpatient Visit", "Ambulatory Visit", etc. This table will contain standard concepts in the Visit domain.

+In other words, not all "encounters" qualify as entries in the
+`visit_occurrence` table - they must be within the "Visit" domain.
+So, when
+looking at a FHIR Encounter resource, we need to know if the particular type
+of encounter code qualifies as a "Visit" in OMOPCDM parlance.

-The SNOMED code `185349003` was matched to a record in the `concept` table in the terminology database.
+The SNOMED code `185349003` in the example above matches a record in the
+`concept` table in the terminology database.

 | `concept` column   | value                  |
 | ------------------ | ---------------------- |